-“The Mechanism of protection to journalists in Mexico is a very weak mechanism that does not have the institutional weight inside the Mexican State, that does not have enough financial resources to function,” Salmanca affirmed to the LJR.
+“The Mechanism of Protection for Journalists in Mexico is a very weak mechanism that does not have the institutional weight inside the Mexican State, that does not have enough financial resources to function,” Salmanca told LJR.
 Another difficulty commonly mentioned by experts is that the Mechanism has few economic resources to fully function.

-“In those circumstances, it is unfortunate but not surprising that a journalist who has protective measures by the state would lose his life, because effectively the Mechanism is not achieving its function.
-This is what the events of August 2 are basically telling us,” he said.
+“In those circumstances, it is unfortunate, but not surprising that a journalist who has protective measures from the State would lose his life, because effectively the Mechanism is not fulfilling its function.
+This is what the events of Aug.
+2 are basically telling us,” he said.

-He states that progress has been made, albeit slow, in the Mechanism's response time to requests for protection - an old criticism of the institution.
+He stated that progress has been made, albeit slow, in the Mechanism's response time to requests for protection - an old criticism of the institution.
 One of the problems, according to Salamanca, is that the reaction time in each case varies and, many times, it does not seem to obey an equitable parameter.
-In more serious situations, the Mechanism's response tends to be immediate, he explains.
+In more serious situations, the Mechanism's response tends to be immediate, he explained.

 Salamanca emphasized that, in order to improve this situation, the government should follow the 104 recommendations to strengthen the Mechanism made in August 2019 by the United Nations High Commissioner for Human Rights' office in Mexico.
 “To this day, the Mexican government has not made progress in implementing these recommendations... which the Mexican press needs so urgently," he said.